zpm-zsh/pr-node/README.md

 # Plugin for ZSH who display Nodejs info

-Plugin will create a global variable that can be displayed in prompts.
+Plugin creates a global variable with NodeJS information that can be displayed in prompts.

 ### Example